 It's a good idea to open the waiver form with a simple lead-in so that the waiver works as a personalized form letter.
 For example:

-In other words, there should be some initial text signifying that this is, indeed, a legally binding document and that the contents affect the signer's legal rights.
+In other words, there should be some initial text signifying that this is, indeed, a legal document and that the contents affect the signer's legal rights.
 Titling it "Release of Liability" or "Waiver" is a good start, and printing a warning just below the title is a good way to support the evidence.

 Typically, these are written in the form of "I agree to" statements.
 Remember, these need to cover ALL your bases, and all of the applicable laws and considerations should be clearly defined.
 Here are a couple of example sentences: